Golf Tutorials

 Only after that initial weight shift should you feel your torso and hips begin to unwind powerfully.
 Your arms and the club will feel like they are just being pulled along for the ride.
 This sequence stores power and allows the clubhead to naturally approach the ball from the inside with a downward angle of attack.

-When you finish a-centered over your lead foot, your body facing the target and your trail foot's heel is completely in the air this tells you that you did everything correctly:
+When you finish centered over your lead foot, your body facing the target and your trail foot's heel is completely in the air, this tells you that you did everything correctly:

-• you committed the shot and fully with confidence
+• You committed to the shot fully and with confidence.

-If you find yourself a hanging back on your hindfoot, it's a a smoking gun giveaway that you did not allow that downward hip shift motion when the 'downswing' started.
+If you find yourself hanging back on your hind foot, it's a smoking gun giveaway that you did not allow that downward hip shift motion when the downswing started.

-4. A Drill You Need a-to Try: The Leaf Drill.
+4. A Drill You Need to Try: The Leaf Drill

-Visual queues in golf are so so great for progress.
-Take any small item - a leaf, a divot, a splash of water, a tee stuck flush in the ground - and place it two to three inches in front of an actually ball. the only goal - and ignore the ball.
+Visual cues in golf are great for progress.
+Take any small item - a leaf, a divot, a splash of water, a tee stuck flush in the ground - and place it two to three inches in front of an actual ball.
+The only goal is to ignore the ball.

-when you set your self up to hit a-down on the a-leaf just ignore that that golf ball is even THERE!!!.
-This simple visualization gets your focus from that impulse of just simply ‘hitting up’ at your ball.
-The thought process will change in that instant. this is now for ‘hitting thru’ the shot to get to that real reward. that's something on that other side.
+When you set yourself up to hit down on the leaf, ignore that the golf ball is even there.
+This simple visualization gets your focus away from the impulse of simply hitting up at your ball.
+The thought process will change in that instant.
+This is now for 'hitting through' the shot to get to that real reward on the other side.

-Start with half swings, feeling the club head brush the grass right where that 'leaf' is placed.
-Gradually move up into full swings, focusing the full energy not on that initial ball, but 'through ' it. you will be amazed a how your a body figures it out.
-This drill is a tried and true classic for any coach because it works every time every one uses it a it's a pure winner.
+Start with half swings, feeling the club head brush the grass right where the leaf is placed.
+Gradually move up into full swings, focusing the full energy not on the initial ball, but through it.
+You will be amazed at how your body figures it out.
+This drill is a tried and true classic for any coach because it works every time.

 Final Thoughts